FriendsOfTYPO3/frontend_editing/Documentation/Installation/Index.rst

 Required steps
 ==============

-The following steps are required to active the frontend editing for a TYPO3 installation.
+The following steps are required to use frontend editing in a TYPO3 installation.

-- Install and active the extension called *frontend_editing*
+* Install the extension

+   #. **Using Composer** (recommended): `composer req friendsoftypo3/frontend-editing` or by downloading the extension
+   #. **Using the Extension Manager** in *Admin Tools > Extensions* as explained in the :ref:`Extension Installation <t3install:extension-installation>` chapter of the official TYPO3 documentation.

-- Add the static TypoScript template *Frontend Editing* to the site roots where the features should be activated
+* Add the static TypoScript template *Frontend Editing* to the site roots where the features should be activated

   .. figure:: ../Images/AddTypoScript.png
      :alt: TYPO3 frontend editing TyposScript